 CPU and OS Limits

-Motherboards have a RAM ceiling, so do CPUs.
-The limit won’t be an issue with modern 64-bit CPUs supporting RAM up to 128GB for the most recent 9th generation Intel Core line of processors and AMD Ryzen series.
+Motherboards have a RAM ceiling, and so do CPUs.
+But just like with motherboards, this limit won’t be an issue with modern 64-bit CPUs that commonly support up to 64 GB or 128 GB of RAM, as with the latest 9th generation Intel Core and the 3rd generation AMD Ryzen

 Timings and Latency